 Wilson is a native of New Zealand who has already taken on an important role in recruiting.
 The baseball, softball and cricket veteran serves as the Seminoles’ hitting and fielding coach, using his past success as a player to better serve his student-athletes.

 “Travis is from both professional baseball and the New Zealand National Program,” head coach Lonni Alameda said when Wilson first arrived in the summer 2011.
 “From the first time I met Travis I knew he would be a great fit for our program.
 It is not often you come across someone that has played the same game that the girls do and yet has 10 years of Major League Baseball experience.
 He is personable and he has won at the highest level of this game from the men’s side.
 He has played every position you can on the field and has been among some of the world’s best in men’s fastpitch.
 I believe Travis will be able to relate to the players on a unique level as he stills plays the game.
 He is excited about this opportunity and can help our program get to the next level.”

-Alameda's words have become prophetic so far, with Wilson doing an excellent job of working with each student-athlete and enhancing their overall game.
-In just three seasons of work, countless players have improved their batting average and expanded their defensive abilities through the work of Wilson.
+Alameda’s words have become prophetic so far, with Wilson doing an excellent job of working with each student-athlete and enhancing their overall game.
+In just four seasons of work, countless players have improved their batting average and expanded their defensive abilities through the work of Wilson.